buchananta/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    Its a function defined inside of another function.
+Giving you access to the outer functions scope.
+Good way to limit access to variables that other parts of the program should not be messing with.

 2. Study the following code, then answer the questions below.

 ```js